Tuesday, February 24, 2026

 ✅ Solution 2: Check the Cables

-• Make sure the cable is securely connected.
+• Make sure the cable is securely fastened on both sides.

 ✅ Solution 3: Update Drivers